MxEddie/smash_website/content/authors/Alex/_index.md

 ---
 # Display name
-title: Alexandar Robertson
+title: Alexander Robertson

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Phd Student